 12 miles (19 kilometres)

-After a hearty breakfast you have what is probably one of the most famous and dramatic sections of the wall, past Sycamore Gap and Crag Lough.
+Today you will cover what is probably one of the most famous and dramatic sections of the wall, past Sycamore Gap and Crag Lough.
 This section of the wall has been used a number of times in films, so memories will jump out at you all day.
-It is also one of the best preserved sections of the Wall.
-Known as Claytons Wall after John Clayton of Chesters who was a Lawyer in Newcastle and devoted every Monday of his professional working life to restoring the Wall to what we see today.

-We pass Housesteads which is the most complete example of a Roman fort in Britain, and now the most popular site on the Wall.
+On this day you will pass Houseteads which is the most complete example of a Roman fort in Britain, and now the most popular site on the Wall.
 It stands high on the exposed Whin Sill escarpment, commanding breathtaking views.
 It was one of 12 permanent forts added to the new frontier by Hadrian in about 124 AD.
-Known as Vercovicium ('the place of effective fighters'), it was garrisoned by a cohort of around 800 infantry (for most of its history Tungrians from Belgium), later reinforced by Germanic cavalry.
+Known as 'Vercovicium' ('the place of effective fighters'), it was garrisoned by a cohort of around 800 infantry (for most of its history Tungrians from Belgium), later reinforced by Germanic cavalry.

 Day : 6 - Chollerford to Heddon-on-the-Wall